 User access to plan files in a file group is controlled by Axiom Security.
-Plan file processes in process management can also impact the level of access that a user has to a plan file at a particular point in time.
-This topic summarizes how plan file access works using these factors.
+Step ownership in a plan file process can also impact the level of access that a user has to a plan file at a particular point in time.
+This topic summarizes how plan file access is controlled by security and plan file processes.